Cora Capital Advisors LLC Sells 166 Shares of Vanguard Consumer Staples ETF (NYSEARCA:VDC)

-Cora Capital Advisors LLC lowered its stake in Vanguard Consumer Staples ETF (NYSEARCA:VDC – Free Report) by 4.9% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 3,189 shares of the company’s stock after selling 166 shares during the quarter.
-Cora Capital Advisors LLC’s holdings in Vanguard Consumer Staples ETF were worth $582,000 as of its most recent filing with the Securities & Exchange Commission.
+Cora Capital Advisors LLC lowered its stake in shares of Vanguard Consumer Staples ETF (NYSEARCA:VDC – Free Report) by 4.9% during the 3rd quarter, according to the company in its most recent filing with the SEC.
+The fund owned 3,189 shares of the company’s stock after selling 166 shares during the quarter.
+Cora Capital Advisors LLC’s holdings in Vanguard Consumer Staples ETF were worth $582,000 at the end of the most recent quarter.

-Several other institutional investors have also recently made changes to their positions in the stock.
-Bank of America Corp DE raised its stake in shares of Vanguard Consumer Staples ETF by 4.2% in the first quarter.
-Bank of America Corp DE now owns 5,181,067 shares of the company’s stock worth $1,002,640,000 after buying an additional 209,499 shares during the period.
-Moneta Group Investment Advisors LLC raised its stake in Vanguard Consumer Staples ETF by 175,803.8% during the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 3,266,534 shares of the company’s stock valued at $625,770,000 after purchasing an additional 3,264,677 shares during the period.
-LPL Financial LLC raised its stake in Vanguard Consumer Staples ETF by 1.0% during the 2nd quarter.
-LPL Financial LLC now owns 517,312 shares of the company’s stock valued at $100,591,000 after purchasing an additional 5,356 shares during the period.
-Compass Financial Group INC SD raised its stake in Vanguard Consumer Staples ETF by 1.3% during the 2nd quarter.
-Compass Financial Group INC SD now owns 432,274 shares of the company’s stock valued at $84,056,000 after purchasing an additional 5,459 shares during the period.
-Finally, UBS Group AG raised its stake in Vanguard Consumer Staples ETF by 17.0% during the 1st quarter.
-UBS Group AG now owns 388,269 shares of the company’s stock valued at $75,138,000 after purchasing an additional 56,527 shares during the period.
+Other large investors have also recently modified their holdings of the company.
+Bank of America Corp DE grew its position in Vanguard Consumer Staples ETF by 4.2% in the 1st quarter.
+Bank of America Corp DE now owns 5,181,067 shares of the company’s stock valued at $1,002,640,000 after acquiring an additional 209,499 shares during the last quarter.
+Moneta Group Investment Advisors LLC grew its position in Vanguard Consumer Staples ETF by 175,803.8% in the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 3,266,534 shares of the company’s stock valued at $625,770,000 after acquiring an additional 3,264,677 shares during the last quarter.
+LPL Financial LLC grew its position in Vanguard Consumer Staples ETF by 1.0% in the 2nd quarter.
+LPL Financial LLC now owns 517,312 shares of the company’s stock valued at $100,591,000 after acquiring an additional 5,356 shares during the last quarter.
+Compass Financial Group INC SD grew its position in Vanguard Consumer Staples ETF by 1.3% in the 2nd quarter.
+Compass Financial Group INC SD now owns 432,274 shares of the company’s stock valued at $84,056,000 after acquiring an additional 5,459 shares during the last quarter.
+Finally, UBS Group AG grew its position in Vanguard Consumer Staples ETF by 17.0% in the 1st quarter.
+UBS Group AG now owns 388,269 shares of the company’s stock valued at $75,138,000 after acquiring an additional 56,527 shares during the last quarter.

 Vanguard Consumer Staples ETF (the Fund) is an exchange-traded share class of Vanguard Consumer Staples Index Fund, which seeks to track the investment performance of the MSCI US Investable Market Consumer Staples 25/50 Index, a benchmark of large-, mid-, and small-cap United States stocks in the consumer staples sector, as classified under the Global Industry Classification Standard (GICS).